VRConservation/fbabook/_build/html/_sources/chapters/funding.md

 Awarded grants by project type.
 ```

 The number of unfunded projects by county reveals interesting patterns ({numref}`nofund`).
-Some counties with the highest number of unsuccessful applications are in the Sierra Cascade Region, e.g., Tuolumne, Shasta, and Plumas.
+Some counties with the most unsuccessful applications are in the Sierra Cascade Region, e.g., Tuolumne, Shasta, and Plumas.
 Counties with low success rates submitted fewer proposals, e.g., Inyo, Kings, and Alpine.

 ```{figure} /figures/nofund.png
 :name: nofund